-1 Annually ravious infaction control advection Annually review infection control education information 2.
-If accidental exposure to blood borne pathogen occurs, the following procedure will be implemented: a.
-Student will notify the clinical instructor immediately Student b.
-Nurse Science Faculty will notify the Nurse Science Faculty supervisor within the healthcare facility immediately c.
-Nurse Science Faculty will notify the Nurse Science Department Head or Associate Division Head as soon as possible d.
+1. Annually review infection control education Student Nurse Science Faculty information If accidental exposure to blood borne pathogen occurs, the following procedure will be implemented: a.
+Student will notify the clinical instructor immediately b.
+Nurse Science Faculty will notify the supervisor within the healthcare facility immediately c.
+Nurse Science Faculty will notify their team leader and the Nurse Science Department Head as soon as possible d.
 Student and Nurse Science Faculty will complete an incident report form at the healthcare facility.
 1. A nursing student who experiences illness or injury while enrolled in the Nurse Science Program at OSU- OKC will assume total financial responsibility for diagnostic procedures and/or medical care.
-Neither the clinical facility nor OSU-OKC will assume any liability 2.
-If accidental exposure to blood or body fluids of a patient suspected of having HIV or blood borne disease occurs, the student should be aware of the following: Student a.
-If the patient has a positive HIV test, the student nurse will then be encouraged to be tested for HIV. b.
+Neither the clinical facility nor OSU-OKC will assume any liability If accidental exposure to blood or body fluids of a patient suspected of having HIV or blood borne disease occurs, the student should be aware of the following: Student a.
+If the patient has a positive HIV test, the student nurse will then be encouraged to be tested for HIV.
 Appropriate counseling regarding the risk of infection and recommendation for the prevention of transmission will be provided c.
 If the patient has a negative HIV test and no evidence of HIV, no follow up is necessary d.
 If blood borne disease other than HIV is suspected, the student is encouraged to consult private physician or provider for appropriate diagnostic testing or treatment